Azure/kaito/README.md

 - Additional parameters such as `state_dict`, `cache_dir`, `from_tf`, `force_download`, `resume_download`, `proxies`, `output_loading_info`, `allow_remote_files`, `revision`, `trust_remote_code`, `load_in_4bit`, `load_in_8bit`, `torch_dtype`, and `device_map` can also be customized as needed.

 Should you need an undocumented parameter, kindly file an issue for potential future inclusion.

-### How to upgrade the existing deployment to use the latest model configuration?

-When using hosted public models, a user can delete the existing inference workload (Deployment of StatefulSet) manually, and the workspace controller will create a new one with the latest preset configuration (e.g., the image version) defined in the current release.
-For private models, it is recommended to create a new workspace with a new image version in the Spec.

 ### What is the difference between instruct and non-instruct models?
 The main distinction lies in their intended use cases.
 Instruct models are fine-tuned versions optimized